 How do I find out which type(s) of federal student loans I have?

-- Log in using your FSA ID (You can’t use your Federal Student Aid PIN anymore!)
+- Log in using your FSA ID (You cannot use your Federal Student Aid PIN anymore)

 - Scroll to the loan summary section.
 Go through each of the loans that are listed.
 Use the list below to see if you need to consolidate any of your loans to qualify for the best repayment options.

 |Loans You Don't Need to Consolidate for the Best Benefits||Loans to Consolidate for the Best Benefits|

 |Direct Stafford Subsidized (SULA Eligible)||FFEL Stafford Unsubsidized||Perkins Expanded Lending|

 |Direct PLUS Graduate||FFEL PLUS Graduate||FFEL Supplemental Loan (SLS)|

 |Direct Consolidated Subsidized||FFEL Refinanced||Federally Insured (FISL)|

 |Direct Consolidated Subsidized (SULA Eligible)||National Defense Loan (Perkins)|